avbrown/new_film_studio_at_microsoft/README.md

 README.md links to presentation and sources
 README.md includes instructions for navigating the repository

-[^1]: As an example Warner Brothers chased the Marvel model - long films about superheroes with a marketable cast and moneymaking directors -  and still stumbled.
+[^1]: As an example, Warner Brothers chased the Marvel model - long films about superheroes with a marketable cast and moneymaking directors -  and still stumbled.
 Given the unpredictable nature of the industry we recommend a strategy of broad diversification within our best practices, rather than betting large on a very specific combination.

 [^2]: For instance, one outlier in the dataset, a film called "Deep Throat" is alleged to have an inflated box office return.
 A 2005 LA Times article (https://www.latimes.com/archives/la-xpm-2005-feb-24-fi-golden24-story.html) raises numerous issues with the box office claims, including allegations of mob involvement in adjusting box office numbers.